ruebenramirez/blog/content/posts/2023-10-06-gear-update.md

 ### Ruck Plate

 I started out by just loading as much random stuff as I could into my pack.
-This was great for just getting started!
-I decided since I've been really enjoying myself rucking almost daily, that it was time to up my game a little.
+This turned out great for getting started!
+I decided since I've really enjoyed rucking almost daily, that it was time to up my game a little.
 Instead of carrying 4 laptops in the heat, I'm switching to a single cast iron ruck plate.

 <p>
 <a href="https://a.co/d/5lTdPnz">Cast Iron Ruck Plate</a>